metal3d/Imago/README.md

 You should refer to the `help` commands for each subcommand.

-> Note: for all the commands, using "`-`" as input or output filename result of using standard input and standard ouput.
+> Note: for all the commands, using "`-`" as input or output filename results of using standard input and standard ouput.

 ## Drop shadow